 Is Blogger still popular?

-Yes, Blogger is still one of the most popular free blogging platforms with great features used by thousands of webmasters.[#]
+Yes, Blogger is still one of the most popular free blogging platforms, offering great features and is used by thousands of webmasters.[#]

 Is Google Sites better than Wix?

 It depends on your use case.
-Google Sites is free and lets you add a custom domain name for branding, while Wix includes many features in their paid plans.
+Google Sites is free and allows you to add a custom domain name for branding, while Wix includes many features in its paid plans.
 Learn more.

 Is Google Sites good for blogging?